Skip to content

 View the generated report

-2 — Retrieve experimental kcat values from BRENDA and SABIO-RK
+2 — Retrieve experimental kcat values from BRENDA and/or SABIO-RK

 This function searches for experimentally measured turnover numbers (kcat values) in the BRENDA and/or SABIO-RK databases for the kcats listed in the input file.
 The retrieved values are filtered based on organism, temperature, and pH conditions.
 The closest matching kcat values are saved to the output file.